 Too often meetings start out by making a collective list of issues to be addressed.
 The resulting “laundry list” includes everything from broad concepts (strategic planning) to pet peeves (messy desks), of varying degrees of relevance to the group.

-This practice is related to the “spinning wheels” phenomenon discussed in a previous blog.
+This practice is related to the “spinning wheels” phenomenon.

 - It is often a sign that no effective agenda planning has occurred before the meeting.

 - It gives the misleading impression that whatever is mentioned will be discussed and/or decided.

 - Long lists of random items tend to paralyze rather than energize a group.

 - If repeated too frequently, ambulance laundry list-making produces a “here we go again” response from meeting participants.

 - Limit collective list making.
 While this may be a useful strategy for collecting concerns in a new group or one that has not met in a while, therapy do not make it a regular meeting practice.

 - Write each item on a separate card to facilitate sorting and prioritizing (see below).

 - Group the items.
 One effective way to accomplish this to put several images in a row along a wall or whiteboard.
 The images should be easily recognizable and NOT directly related to the purpose or interests of the group.
 For example, items of clothing (shirt, socks, pants, hat, gloves, shoes, etc.) or everyday tools (shovel, ladder, hammer, pliers, saw, etc.).
 Ask participants to place the cards that seem to go together under one of the images.
 If someone disagrees with the placement of a card he/she can move it to another location or make a duplicate card to put under another image.
 Give participants time to review the groupings.
 This is best done in silence.
 Then lead a brief discussion of the results, clarifying concepts and if necessary, moving items.